notacoder-dz/SwiftDock1.0/README.md

 1- Install the required software

-2- Copy the source code to a text file and save it as a BAT file (the file could be converted to an executable "EXE" file)
+2- Download SwiftDock.bat or copy the source code to a text file and save it as a BAT file (the file could be converted to an executable "EXE" file)

 3- Put the BAT/EXE file in a folder, containing the ligand SDF files and the protein PDB file, and execute the program